 Professor Mark Brundrett, Editor of Education 3-13

-- As you would expect, accuracy is crucial.
-Whatever you argue or claim in the abstract must reflect what is in the main body of your article – there’s no room for hyperbole here.
+As you would expect, accuracy is crucial.
+Whatever you argue or claim in the abstract must reflect what is in the main body of your article.
+There’s no room for hyperbole here.

-- Ensure that the abstract is self-contained, without abbreviations, footnotes, or incomplete references.
+Ensure that the abstract is self-contained, without abbreviations, footnotes, or incomplete references.
 It needs to make sense on its own.

 For reviews, take a different approach: you must first state the primary objective of the review, the reasoning behind your choice, the main outcomes and results of your review, and the conclusions that might be drawn, including their implications for further research, application, or practice.